Login/Sign Up

 No, do not apply Desonide Cream on open wounds.
 It could increase the risk of infection.

-Yes, Decare Lotion is frequently used to treat eczema, a skin condition characterized by itching, redness, and dry, cracked skin.
+Yes, Decare Lotion is frequently used to treat eczema, a skin condition characterised by itching, redness, and dry, cracked skin.

 Limited research available.
 If you are pregnant or breastfeeding, you should check with your doctor before taking Desonide Cream.
 They can assess the risks and rewards and offer suitable advice.